 Town of Salem is a fun little game created by BlankMediaGames.
 Based on the Mafia Party Game, it revolves around the inhabitants of Salem, who must lynch members of the Mafia and other evil players.
 At night, the bad guys will strike, killing off the real Townsfolk.
 Each player has a specific role which gives them certain skills and advantages/disadvantages.
-The game ends when all evil roles are dead, the Mafia has succeeded in killing the Town or another role fulfils a victory condition.
+The game ends when all evil roles are dead, the Mafia has succeeded in killing the Town, or another role fulfills a victory condition.

 The following article covers the vast amount of Town roles.
 It gives a brief explanation of their general skills, followed by various strategies that can help you improve at Town of Salem and bring you many victories!
 So sharpen your pitchforks, light your torches and get ready for a witch-hunt!

 The Bodyguard is one of the two Town Protective roles, alongside the Doctor.
 Rather than healing people back to health however, the Bodyguard will kill anyone who attempts to murder his target, even at the cost of his own life.